Some Ukraine Context

 First email from Atticus Fox to Marie Goldman on 11th Jan 2025:

-‘Dear Ms Goldman, Can you explain why you support the Climate and Nature Bill?
 Can you include in your answer details on the effects you believe the Bill will have on British industry and construction?
 What effects do you think this Bill will have on British living standards?
-What effects do you think this Bill will have on domestic energy consumption?
-What effects do you think this Bill will have on food production and food import?
-What effect do you think this Bill will have on Global temperatures?
-Regards, Xxxxxxxx’

 Atticus: I dashed off the email above without much thought.
 I hadn’t even read the Bill at this stage.
 I expected that Goldman would respond with a pre-scripted boilerplate response so I didn’t want to invest a lot of time and effort.